 For a variety of different options, give my wife Heather a call or text at 1 (941) 253-6512 or email me at email@example.com.
 Look forward to hearing from you!

 With the versatility of the 26′ Yellowfin, Winter is a great time of year to pursue the Flounder, Redfish, Snook, and Trout bite inshore.
 Going a little further out, the bite should still be strong for Hogfish, Tuna, Mangroves, and Goliaths.
 This time of year, there even is a chance of catching the occassional Tripletail.
+This is also a great time of year to land some Grouper, Snapper, and monster Amberjacks offshore.

 For inshore, what I focus on in the winter is fishing the low and negative low tides.
 This can make for phenomenal fishing.
 You can catch a slam of a snook, red fish and trout within 3 cast on certain days!
 Depending on the conditions, hungry fish can be trapped in a hole waiting for you.